OnlyMeST/OnlyMeST/README.md

 ## Contact

-If you want to get in touch, you can send me an email at [saria.tttzby@gmail.com].
-I'm also active on [Twitter](https://twitter.com/your-username), where I often share updates about my projects and other things I'm interested in and [reddit](https://www.reddit.com/user/OnlyMeST).
+If you want to get in touch, you can send me an email at [saria.mostafa.pvt@gmail.com].
+I'm also active on [Twitter](https://twitter.com/OnlyMeST2), where I often share updates about my projects and other things I'm interested in, and [reddit](https://www.reddit.com/user/OnlyMeST).

 Thanks for visiting my GitHub account!